-First Proposition: That the defendant knowingly [(used) (possessed) (transferred)] a radio frequency identification device capable of obtaining or processing personal identifying information from a radio frequency identification (RFID) tag or transponder with knowledge that the device will be used by the defendant or another to commit .

-First Proposition: That the defendant, in the course of applying for a building permit with a unit of local government, knowingly provides the license number of a [(roofing) (fire sprinkler)] contractor whom he does not intend to have perform the work on the [(roofing) (fire sprinkler)] portion of the project.

-[ Proposition: That the value of the [(credit) (money) (goods) (services) (property)] [(did not exceed \$300 in value) (exceeded \$300 in value but did not exceed \$2,000 in value) (exceeded \$10,000 in value) (exceeded \$10,000 in value) (exceeded \$10,000 in value)].]
+First Proposition: That the defendant knowingly [(used) (possessed) (transferred)] a radio frequency identification device capable of obtaining or processing personal identifying information from a radio frequency identification (RFID) tag or transponder with knowledge that the device will be used by the defendant or another to commit [or] First Proposition : That the defendant, in the course of applying for a building permit with a unit of local government, knowingly provides the license number of a [(roofing) (fire sprinkler)] contractor whom he does not intend to have perform the work on the [(roofing) (fire sprinkler)] portion of the project.
+[Proposition: That the value of the [(credit) (money) (goods) (services) (property)] [(did not exceed \$300 in value) (exceeded \$300 in value but did not exceed \$2,000 in value) (exceeded \$2,000 in value) ut did not exceed \$10,000 in value) (exceeded \$10,000 in value)].] [ If you find from your consideration of all the evidence that each one of these propositions has been proved beyond a reasonable doubt, you should find the defendant guilty.

-[ Proposition: That the victim of the identity theft was an active duty member of the [(Armed Services or Reserve Forces of the United States) (Illinois National Guard)] serving in a foreign country.]

-If you find from your consideration of all the evidence that each one of these propositions has been proved beyond a reasonable doubt, you should find the defendant guilty.

 If you find from your consideration of all the evidence that any one of these propositions has not been proved beyond a reasonable doubt, you should find the defendant not guilty.

-Committee Note

-Instruction and Committee Note Approved July 18, 2014

-720 ILCS 5/16-30 (West 2013), effective January 1, 2012, as amended by P.A.
+Committee Note Instruction and Committee Note Approved March 19, 2018 720 ILCS 5/16-30 (West 2013), effective January 1, 2012, as amended by P.A.
 97-1109, effective January 1, 2013.
 The amendment in P.A.
 97-1109 added the eighth First Proposition.
 Give Instruction 13.77.
 Give Instruction 5.01B, defining "knowledge".
 When applicable, give Instruction 13.81, "affirmative defense to identity theft".

-When applicable, give Instruction 4.51 defining "personal identification document".
-When applicable, give Instruction 4.52 defining "personal identifying information".

 Insert in the blanks in the First Proposition the name of the felony.
 Give the first additional Proposition only when the defendant has been charged under section 16-30(a)(1).